lennertderyck/custom-elements/README.md

 **lowc** Set any text whitin an html-element in lowercase.

+**img-fit** This class can be added to the img-element.
+With this class you can set any size for an image without stretching it, the image wil be contained within its frame.
+So you won't have to use an div with a background-image or an container.

 ### Tags - Second Part
 When the css class can be used to define different parts of an html-element (like a top border or left margin) the following tags are used to define wich part we want to call of that element.